 The annual percentage rate or APR effectively determines what your credit card interest will cost over the course of a year if you carry a balance.
-The Venture card’s current APR for purchases and balance transfers is a variable rate of 13.24%, 18.24% or 23.24%, based on your creditworthiness.
+The Venture card’s current APR for purchases and balance transfers is a variable rate of 13.49% - 23.49% variable APR, based on your creditworthiness.

-There’s no 0% APR promotion for purchases or balance transfers with this card so that’s something to keep in mind if you were looking for a zero interest deal.
-The APR for cash advances is 23.24%, which is also a variable rate.
+There’s no 0% APR promotion for purchases or balance transfers with this card, so that’s something to keep in mind if you were looking for a zero interest deal.
 Capital One doesn’t list any penalty APR on its website for paying late.

 As mentioned earlier, the Venture card has a $59 annual fee, with an intro fee of $0 for the first year.
 To earn the annual fee back after that, you’d need to make at least $3,000 in purchases each year.

 If you don’t see yourself spending that much, you may want to look into the Capital One® VentureOne® Rewards card instead.
 This card pays 1.25 miles on every purchase, but there’s no annual fee.

 As far as the other card fees go, we already touched on the lack of a foreign transaction fee.
 The fee for cash advances is $10 or 3% of the advance amount, whichever is greater.
 That’s not too bad, considering that other cards charge up to 5% for cash advances.